-Date codes on the chips indicate this was manufactured in 2010.
+Date codes on the chips indicate that it was manufactured in 2012.

 Some of the chips:

 GPS - SiRF GSC3f/LPx WiFi - Ralink RT2150F SDRAM (for the Ralink) - EM639165TS (16 Mbyte, 16 bit wide) Flash (for the Ralink) - MX29LC320 (32 Mbit) PicoChip PC312 with ARM11 and a swarm of DSP units SDRAM (for the Pico) - Samsung K4T1G164QF (128 Mbyte, 16 bit wide) two of these Flash (for the Pico) - Spansion GL512P10FF (512 Mbit) Ethernet Transceiver - SMSC LAN 8700c-aeczNote that PicoChip (from Bath, England) got bought by Mindspeed Technologies in January, 2012.
 The PicoChip technology was acquired from Mindspeed by Intel in December of 2013.
 Who knows what is going on with it these days.